Hox gene: Vertebrates

 Due to the fact that the HOX genes are so highly conserved, most research has been done on much simpler model organisms, such as mice.
 One of the major differences that was noticed when comparing mice and drosophila, in particular, has to do with the location and layering of HOX genes within the genome.
 Vertebrates do have HOX genes that are homologous to those of the fly as it is one of the most highly conserved genes, but the location is different.
 For example, there are more HOX genes on the 5' side of the mouse segment compared to the invertebrates.
 These genes correspond to expression in the tail, which would make sense as flies would not have anything similar to the tail that all vertebrates have.
 Additionally, in most vertebrates there are 39 members segregated into four separate tightly clustered gene arrays (A–D) on four separate chromosomes, whereas there are eight HOX genes in total for the Drosophila.
 Clusters are far more redundant and less likely to generate mutations.
 In flies, one gene can be mutated, resulting in a haltere, something fundamental for them to be able to fly, being transformed into a wing, or an antenna turning into a leg; in the mouse, two to four genes must be simultaneously removed to get a similar complete transformation.
 Some researchers believe that, because of the redundancy of the vertebrate HOX cluster plan and more constrained compared to invertebrate HOX clusters, the evolvability of vertebrate HOX clusters is, for some structural or functional reason, far lower than their invertebrate counterparts.
 This rapid evolvability is in part because invertebrates experienced much more dramatic episodes of adaptive radiation and mutations.
 More than 20 major clades of invertebrates differ so radically in body organization, partly due to a higher mutation rate, that they became formally classified as different phyla.
 All of the paralogous genes need to be knocked out in order for there to be any phenotypic changes for the most part.
 This is also one reason why homeotic mutations in vertebrates are so rarely seen.

-In mouse embryos, the HOX10 genes, which is one of the genes that lie in the tail portion of the animal, turn the “rib-building” system off when the gene is activated.
-The genes are active in the lower back, where the vertebrae don’t grow ribs, and inactive in the mid-back, allowing ribs to be formed.
+In mouse embryos, the HOX10 genes, which is one of the genes that lie in the tail portion of the animal, turn the "rib-building" system off when the gene is activated.
+The genes are active in the lower back, where the vertebrae do not grow ribs, and inactive in the mid-back, allowing ribs to be formed.
 When the HOX10 paralogs are experimentally inactivated, the vertebrae of the lower back grow ribs.
 This research prompted an evolutionary search for these mutations among all animals.
 An example of this is in lizards and snakes.
 In snakes, HOX10 genes have lost their rib-blocking ability in that way.